Zebradil/tree-sitter-ytt_annotation/docs/README.md

-# Tree-Sitter Grammar for YTT annotations
+# YTT Annotation grammar for Tree-Sitter

-This repository provides a Tree-Sitter grammar for [YTT](https://carvel.dev/ytt) (YAML Templating Tool) annotations.
+This repository provides a [YTT](https://carvel.dev/ytt) (YAML Templating Tool) annotation grammar for [tree-sitter](https://tree-sitter.github.io/tree-sitter/), enabling syntax highlighting and parsing of YTT annotations within YAML files.
+It can be installed as a Neovim plugin with almost no configuration.

+## Features

+- Syntax highlighting for YTT annotations and Starlark code in YAML files.
+- Easy integration with Neovim via the `nvim-treesitter` plugin.

 <p align="center">
   <a href="hl-on.png" target="_blank"><img src="hl-on.png" alt="syntax highlighting enabled" width="800" style="max-width: 100%;"></a>